luisjo819UCLA/SPP_Causal_forest/README.md

 This repository contains the full set of scripts used to prepare, estimate, and visualize heterogeneous treatment effect models of Colombia's *Ser Pilo Paga* (SPP) program for the 2014 and 2015 cohorts, using Causal Forests.

 Plots of the Heterogeneus Treatment Effects (HTE) can be found in the following [URL](https://luisjo819ucla.github.io/SPP_Causal_forest/)
+The scripts can be found in the scripts folder.
 ---

 ## 📁 Project Structure